 - Treatment may include resting and bracing the joint, or surgery for more severe cases.

 Osteochondritis dissecans may not cause symptoms if the piece of cartilage or bone is only fractured and does not move from its original position.
 However, fractures or the cartilage or bone becoming separated can cause:

 - Inability to fully extend the arm or leg

 The joint may retain excess fluid, and if the piece of cartilage or bone becomes lodged in the joint space, the joint may begin sticking or locking and produce a clicking or grating sound.
 Additionally, arthritis can develop at the point of injury, which can contribute to pain in the joint.

 See an orthopedic doctor if you experience persistent pain, swelling or inability to move the joint.

 If the affected segment of bone remains attached in position (a fracture), rest and over-the-counter pain medications may be the only treatment necessary to heal an osteochondritis dissecans injury.

 The joint should be braced during activities, although sports activities should generally be avoided for up to eight weeks while the injury heals.
 Physical therapy may be recommended to slowly increase the range of motion in the joint following injury, as well as strengthen the muscles that support the joint.

 However, if the separated piece of cartilage and bone becomes detached, surgery may be necessary to repair the injury or remove fragments from the moving parts of the joint.

-If you are experience pain and symptoms of Osteochondritis dissecans, contact us to request an appointment with one of our orthopedists in the San Francisco east bay area.
+If you are experiencing pain and symptoms of Osteochondritis dissecans, contact us to request an appointment with one of our orthopedists in Walnut Creek, San Ramon, Brentwood, and Concord.